nicolasberube/Arzette_Randomizer/README.md

 - The NPC's head icons are there to represent their inventory upgrade rewards
 - Rudy races need to be activated by visiting his cave in Faramore - wether he is in the cave or not
+- The rock quest can be activated - meaning you can start collecting the items in the 4 rocks locations - either by talking to Faramore Munhum or by collecting a rock from elsehwere.

 Here are the acronym for the keys
 - FT: Faramore Town